Monday thru Friday . 8:00 AM - 5:00 PM EST

 Businesses are required to report information regarding the health coverage of your employees, including basic employee data, dates and type of coverage; cost-sharing; and any other information required by the IRS.
 These requirements apply to coverage offered on or after Jan.
 1, 2015, but the first report will not be due until 2016.

 Nongrandfathered family plans must have an “embedded” individual out-of-pocket maximum.

 With approval from Health and Human Services (HHS), states will have an option to open their public marketplace to any size employer.

-An executive order is signed to minimize the economic and regulatory burden of the Patient Protection and Affordable Care Act and to prepare to afford states more flexibility and control of health care markets.
+The President signs an executive order directing federal regulatory agencies to develop rules to minimize the economic and regulatory burden of the Patient Protection and Affordable Care Act and to prepare to afford states more flexibility and control of health care markets.

-A tax will be imposed on insurers and employers with self-funded health plans with annual premiums that exceed $10,200 for individuals and $27,500 for family coverage.
-These amounts will be indexed for inflation in future years.
-The Cadillac tax is 40 percent of the excess of the annual value of a health plan’s cost above the threshold amounts set forth above.
-Learn more.
+A tax will be imposed on insurers and employers with self-funded health plans with annual premiums that exceed certain dollar thresholds.
+The tax was originally scheduled to take effect in 2018.
+The dollar thresholds in 2018 would have been $10,200 for individual coverage and $27,500 for family coverage.
+These dollar amounts are indexed so that if the tax does go into effect in 2022, and is not repealed or further delayed, the dollar thresholds will be higher as adjusted for inflation.
+The amount of the tax is 40 percent of the excess of the value of coverage over the dollar thresholds.